conan-io/conan-package-tools/README.md

         builder.add_common_builds()
         builder.run()

+### Using with your own Docker images
+The default location inside the Docker container is `/home/conan` on Linux and `C:\Users\ContainerAdministrator` on Windows.
+This is fine if you use the conan Docker images but if you are using your own image, these locations probably won't exist.

+To use a different location, you can use the option `docker_conan_home` or the environment variable `CONAN_DOCKER_HOME`.

 ### Installing extra python packages before to build

 Maybe you need to install some python packages using pip before to build your conan package.
 To solve this situation